nubificus/urunc/docs/package/pre-built.md

   monitor: hvt
   architecture: x86

-rootfs:
-  from: scratch
-  type: raw
-  include:
-  - redis.conf:/data/conf/redis.conf

 kernel:
   from: local
-  path: redis.hvt
+  path: hello.hvt

-cmdline: "redis-server /data/conf/redis.conf"
+cmdline: "hello"
 ```

 In the above file we specify the followings:
 - We want to package a Rumprun unikernel that will execute on top o hvt over x86
   architecture.
-- We want to create a raw rootfs which includes the file `redis.conf` and placed
-  in `/data/conf/redis.conf`.
-A raw rootfs means that we will simply copy the
-  files we specify directly in the OCI image (similar to `COPY` in Dockerfile).
-  Because of this type selction, `bunny` will also set up the respective
-  annotations to mount the OCI images rootfs directly to the unikernel.
-The way
-  `urunc` passes the rootfs will depend on the storage support of the respective
-  unikernel framework (e.g. through shared-fs, virtio-blk).
-- We want to use the `redis.hvt` binary as the unikernel to boot.
+- We want to use the `hello.hvt` binary as the unikernel to boot.
-- We specify the cmdline for the unikernel as `redis-server /data/conf/redis.conf`
+- We specify the cmdline for the unikernel as `hello`

 We can build the OCI image with the following command:

 ```
-docker build -f bunnyfile -t urunc/prebuilt/redis-rumprun-hvt:test .
+docker build -f bunnyfile -t urunc/prebuilt/hello-rumprun-hvt:test .
 ```

 ### Using a Dockerfile-like syntax